 Cons

-- Very specific, beginners might get confused
+- Beginners might get confused

-- No GUI (graphical user interface)
+- No graphical user interface (GUI)

 - No known community or support

-w3af, or Web Application Attack and Audit Framework, is a scanner with a tremendous framework to analyze applications and generate reports with its findings.
-Once the app is mapped, the tool sends crafted requests to trigger specific bugs in the code, such as SQL injections, and report positive cases.
+w3af, or Web Application Attack and Audit Framework, is a scanner with a framework to analyze applications and generate reports with its findings.
+Once the app is mapped, the tool sends crafted requests to trigger specific bugs in the code, such as SQL injections, and to report positive cases.

 Pros